 What Is Irish Soda Bread?

-Like many non-Irish descendants, when I think of St. Patrick’s Day, it’s all about four leaf clovers, corned beef, cabbage, whiskey and Irish soda bread.
-But what exactly is soda bread?
 Some say it resembles more of a scone than bread since it doesn’t contain any yeast.
 You can find hundreds of different recipes—some include caraway, and others even add eggs.
-If you ask true Irish lads or lasses, they’ll tell you soda bread must have only four ingredients: flour, salt, baking soda and buttermilk.
+If you ask true Irish lads or lasses what is in soda bread, they’ll tell you it must have only four ingredients: flour, salt, baking soda and buttermilk.
 To them, anything more is a tea cake.

 Irish Soda Bread

 - 1 teaspoon baking soda